orbuculum-app/orbuculum-python-client/docs/CustomApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

 # **read_custom_records**
-> ReadCustomRecordsResponse read_custom_records(workspace_id, table_name, query_column=query_column, query_value=query_value)
+> ReadCustomRecordsResponse read_custom_records(read_custom_records_request)

-Read records from custom table
+Read records from custom table with flexible filtering

-Retrieves records from a custom table.
-Can fetch all records or filter by a specific column value.
+Retrieves records from a custom table with support for complex filtering including multiple conditions, logical operators (AND/OR), groups, comparison operators, pagination and sorting.
 The 'c_' prefix is added automatically to table name if not present.

 ### Example